Assumptions and decision log guide

 Here are some examples of assumptions:

-Start filling in the template by inserting the full name of the analysis (this should align with the name given on the analysis output report) and financial year of interest.
+First ensure that the full name of the analysis has been inserted at the top of the worksheet (this should align with the name given on the analysis output report) and financial year of interest.

 Assumption ID: Give each assumption a unique ID so that it can be tracked easily and cross referenced.